Spring is here and it's time to get ready for your first family bike ride of the year. Here's 8 tips to get you off to a great startRead More

 - It is expected that around 15 million spectators will line the route of this years tour.

-In 2017 the Tour de France was won by British rider Chris Froome from Team Sky.
-This was the fourth time he had won the race (he also won in 2013, 2015 and 2016), and only the fifth time a Briton had ever won the Tour de France (Bradley Wiggins was the first in 2012).
+In 2018 the Tour de France was won by British rider Geraint Thomas from Team Sky.
+This was the first time he had won the race and only the sixth time a Briton had ever won the Tour de France (Bradley Wiggins was the first in 2012 and Chris Froome won four times in 2013, 2015, 2016 and 2017).

 We've got lots more interesting Tour de France facts for kids if you click on the link - find out why the 100th Tour de France didn't take place 100 years after the 1st race, what the last rider in the race is called, and whether women can race in the Tour de France.